May 10 2008

 From 4 meters distant, it might not be possible to see the fish at all.

-She also wouldn’t use a snorkel but was able to have 2 great encounters and then decided to spend the rest of the day on deck listening to her ipod.
+Beth didn’t use fins but was able to have 2 great encounters and then decided to spend the rest of the day on deck listening to her ipod.

-We landed up swimming with 8 whale sharks that day and saw the shadows of several others but didn’t get close to them.
+We landed up swimming with 8 whale sharks today and saw the shadows of several others but didn’t get close to them.

 It can be a bit much if you get behind the pack but sometimes the whale shark will shift directions and you might be at the head of the crowd if the fish turns.